 The Helper/Clever One - Paul Gardener

-Non-Believer/Arrogant - Damon Brooks
+Non-Believer/Arrogant - Damon

 Female Victim